Mathews Phosa: Business career

 Since 1999 Phosa has served as a business consultant for various local and international businesses.
 In addition, Phosa currently holds chairman, vice-chairman or board member positions at more than ten prominent South African institutions and companies, including the University of South Africa, Afrikaanse Handelsinstituut, Special Olympics South Africa, Value Logistics, EOH (Pty) Ltd, SA Golden Leaf and Hans Merensky Holdings.
+On 14th April 2025 Phosa was announced as chairman of Jubilee Metals PLC, the London Stock Exchange listed metals miner and processor.

 Presidential ambitions

 Phosa unsuccessfully ran for the post of ANC Deputy President in 2012.
 Cyril Ramaphosa received 3,018 votes and was elected deputy president of the ANC, convincingly defeating Mathews Phosa, who received 470 votes and Human Settlements Minister Tokyo Sexwale, who received 463.
 On April 29, 2017, Phosa announced that he had accepted a nomination for the ANC Presidency and would be a candidate at the 54th ANC conference in December.

 On June 11, 2017, Phosa officially announced his intention to seek the Presidential nomination in December 2017.